Identity Management

 User Details

-- Display Name: The first and last name.
+- Display Name: First and last names.

-- Email: The user’s email address.
+- Email: User’s email address.

 To delete a user: